soufianerafik/soufianerafik/README.md

-### Hi there!

-I'm Soufiane (pronounced: Souf-Yen), and I work as a full-time Senior Software Engineer.
-My journey has led me to collaborate with diverse clients from government agencies, universities, and startups, where I've developed software solutions that are user-friendly, secure, and reliable.

-My main focus has been on full-stack development, utilizing technologies like  Angular/NgRx, NestJS/Node.js, Postgres, MongoDB, and Redis.
-With this diverse skill set, I possess a solid foundation in object-oriented programming, relational databases, and API development.

-Before my professional career, I gained valuable experience in various industries, from restaurants and coffee shops to retail and tech.
-These experiences taught me effective communication and business skills while emphasizing the importance of software in business success.

-Outside of coding, I enjoy pursuing photography, collecting records, and creating music.
-These creative hobbies inspire me and help me explore my technical skills in a fun and exciting way.
+# 👋 Hi, I’m Soufiane (pronounced: *Souf-Yen*)

+I'm a **Senior Software Engineer** passionate about building secure, user-friendly, accessible and reliable software.
+Over the years, I’ve collaborated with clients ranging from **government agencies** and **universities** to **startups**, developing solutions that meet diverse needs and solve real-world problems.

+## 💻 What I Do
+I specialize in **full-stack development**, leveraging tools and technologies like:
+- **Frontend:** Angular / NgRx, HTML, CSS, JavaScript, jQuery
+- **Backend:** NestJS / Node.js, Python / Django, FastAPI, Flask
+- **Databases:** PostgreSQL, MongoDB, Redis, SQL Server, MySQL

+With a solid background in **object-oriented & functional programming**, **API development**, and **relational databases**, I thrive in building scalable, accessible and maintainable systems that just work.

+## 🌱 My Journey
+Before diving into tech full-time, I worked in **restaurants, coffee shops, retail, and tech**, where I discovered how software can drive business success.
+These experiences also helped me develop strong **communication** and **business skills**—traits I carry with me into every project I build today.

+## 🎵 Beyond Code
+When I’m not coding, I enjoy:
+- 📸 Photography
+- 🎶 Collecting records & making music

+These hobbies spark my creativity and fuel new perspectives on my technical work.

+---

-Feel free to reach out to me for any software projects or collaborations.
-Let's build something great together! ✌🏼
+If you have a project idea or are looking to collaborate, **feel free to reach out!** Let's build something amazing together. ✌🏼

-### I'm also on
+## 🌎 I'm also on

 <a href="https://medium.com/@soufianerafik" title="Follow me on Medium">
   <img